DataDog/documentation/content/en/getting_started/tagging/unified_service_tagging.md

 ### Serverless environment

-For more information about AWS Lambda function, see [how to connect your Lambda telemetry using tags][13].
+For more information about AWS Lambda functions, see [how to connect your Lambda telemetry using tags][13].
 ## Further Reading

 {{< partial name="whats-next/whats-next.html" >}}